The Dictionary of Legal Quotations

 The Dictionary of Legal Quotations is a dictionary of quotations compiled by James William Norton-Kyshe and published in 1904.

 When this book was first published it was "quite a novelty among legal publications".
+There was no existing compilation of quite the same character.
 The "value and interest" of the learning contained in this collection is "for the scholar rather than for the active practitioner".